snavarropino/PoC-Hangfire/README.md

 Hangfire PoC.
 We want to validate:

 1. We can run two servers
-2. Each server is in char of a sort of task
+2. Each server is in charge of a sort of tasks
 3. We can manage the number of concurrent task in each server

 ## Preconditions: